 Tanzanite Princess Ring

-Marie-Hélène de Taillac designed this ring to emphasize the natural beauty of this magical and unique stone.
+Marie-Hélène de Taillac uses her classic bezel setting to emphasize the natural beauty of this gorgeous, rich tanzanite.

-The bezel setting enhances the color of this mesmerizing tanzanite.
+The bezel setting highlights the beauty of the stone.

 Please contact us here.